 \subsection{Numerical simulation}

 We calculate the Polyakov loop separating the monopole contribution $L_m$ and the field strength contribution $L_f$ by performing Monte Carlo simulations.
-The lattice size is $32^3 \times 8$ and the number of configurations is 2,000, which is the same as Sec.~\ref{sec:gradient}.
+The lattice size is $32^3 \times 8$ and the number of configurations is 2000, which is the same as Sec.~\ref{sec:gradient}.
 The $\beta$ dependence of the absolute values of Polyakov loops, $\langle | L | \rangle$, $\langle | L_f | \rangle$, and $\langle | L_m | \rangle$ is shown in Fig.~\ref{fig:pl-b}.
 The green, red and blue lines are the expectation value of the original one, field strength part and monopole part, respectively.
-The left panel is the result before the gradient flow and the right panel is the results at the flow time $t/a^2=2.0$.
+The left panel presents the result before the gradient flow and the right one the result at flow time $t/a^2=2.0$.
 The monopole contribution in the confinement phase below $\beta \approx 1.01$ is zero, and remains zero even when flowed.
 Then, the monopole part increases sharply at the phase transition point, and the increase is steeper after the gradient flow.
 On the other hand, the field strength contribution is nonzero at all $\beta$ and increases with the gradient flow.
 It is found that the contribution from monopoles makes the Polyakov loop zero in the confinement phase and the field strength part does not contribute to the deconfinement phase transition.

 We also plot the field strength contribution and the monopole contribution as functions of the flow time for each $\beta$ and functions of $\beta$ for each $t/a^2$ in Figs.~\ref{fig:plmonflow} and \ref{fig:plmonb}.
 Figure~\ref{fig:plmonflow} is the result of field strength part $\langle | L_f | \rangle$.
-As shown in the left figure, $\langle | L_f | \rangle$ monotonically increases with increasing the flow time, and the dependence on $\beta$ is small as in the right figure.
-Figure~\ref{fig:plmonb} is the monopole part $\langle | L_m | \rangle$. $\langle | L_m | \rangle$ remains zero in the confinement phase and approaches one in the deconfinement phase as the flow time increases in the left figure.
-Then, as seen in the right figure, $\langle | L_m | \rangle$ after the gradient flow becomes like a step function in $\beta$.
+As shown in the left panel, $\langle | L_f | \rangle$ monotonically increases with increasing the flow time, and the dependence on $\beta$ is small as in the right panel.
+Figure~\ref{fig:plmonb} is the monopole part $\langle | L_m | \rangle$. $\langle | L_m | \rangle$ remains zero in the confinement phase and approaches one in the deconfinement phase as the flow time increases in the left panel.
+Then, as seen in the right panel, $\langle | L_m | \rangle$ after the gradient flow becomes like a step function in $\beta$.